Outer functors and a general operadic framework: The functor

 \section{The functor $\delta$}

-This section serves to introduce the category $\fopd$ of representations of the $\kring$-linear category $\cat \opd$ associated to a suitable operad $\opd$, together with the functor $\delta : \fopd \rightarrow \fopd$, which is defined by the shift arising from the canonical symmetric monoidal structure on $\cat \opd$.
+This section serves to introduce the category $\fopd$ of representations of the $\kring$-linear category $\cat \opd$ associated to an operad $\opd$, together with the `shift' functor $\delta : \fopd \rightarrow \fopd$.
+(The reader is referred to \cite{P_analytic} for further details.)